 Content managers are always trying to stay on top of current marketing trends and one up their competition.
 In today’s crowded market, this can be a challenge.
 According to a recent report produced by MarketingProfs and Content Marketing Institute, 91% of B2B marketers and 86% of B2C marketers report using content marketing as a part of their overall marketing strategy.
-Effective content marketing is about using the right keywords, increasing SEO, and getting your business on the first page of a Google search, right?
+Effective content marketing for small business is about using the right keywords, increasing SEO, and getting your business on the first page of a Google search, right?

 Not completely.
 While all of those things are important, they’re just part of the equation.
 Showing up on page one will help drive traffic to your website but that’s only half the battle.
 You want them to stay there, browse around and ultimately, convert.
-The crux of content marketing is about connecting with your customer and providing them with what they want.
+The crux of content marketing for small business is about connecting with your customer and providing them with what they want.
 So how do you make your business stand out from the crowd?
 It’s time to get personal.

 What Does This Mean?